mess110/mess110.github.io/_posts/2017-05-21-cryptoplastic.md

 ## Important

-* If you loose coins because of this wallet, it is your fault, it provides no guarantees
+* If you lose coins because of this wallet, it is your fault, it provides no guarantees
 * This is an alternative to CryptoSteel
 * I **DO NOT** recommend this over CryptoSteel